Opinion | Trump may be headed out the door, but Saudi Arabia’s global enablers remain

 The international economic community is also continuing to give life and legitimacy to the Saudi regime.
 Saudi Arabia assumed the G-20 presidency this year and is set to host the G-20 summit on Nov.
 21. Even though the regime has effectively tried to diplomatically blockade and intimidate Canada over a series of tweets, imprisoned and tortured female activists, and assassinated one of its most prominent voices, the G-20 has still decided to put lipstick on the MBS regime and dress it up to the world as a responsible model of governance.

 Non-governmental organizations and transparency groups around the world have pledged to boycott the G-20 in protest of Saudi Arabia’s record.
 But Saudi Arabia has gone full steam ahead with programming and side events, inviting some of the world’s top thinkers to join by Zoom.
-Nobel prize-winning economist Joseph Stiglitz used his speaking time at a Saudi event last week to criticize Mohammed Bin Salman and draw attention to Jamal.
+Nobel prize-winning economist Joseph Stiglitz used his speaking time at a Saudi event last week to criticize Mohammed bin Salman and draw attention to Jamal.
 Still, Saudi Arabia’s G-20 charade continued.
 Outgoing Secretary of State Mike Pompeo is expected to attend the summit.

 The Biden administration has an opportunity to reset the relationship with Saudi Arabia to one that builds in more safeguards against the rampant impunity that has festered in the past five years.
 But as long as the international community continues to turn a blind eye to Saudi Arabia’s worst impulses, the so-called guardians of the liberal world order have blood on their hands, too.